 - what external help is available, for example through the Modern Slavery Helpline.

-This statement was approved on 22 March 2019 by the organisation’s board of directors, who review and update it annually.
+This statement was approved on 22 March 2019 by the organisation’s board of directors.

 Charles Bolton, Group CEO